rootnoob/qubes-cert-improvements/certifications/qubes-ruby.md

 - The current stable release version of Qubes must be supported.
 [See Current Release Requirements]()
 - The firmware must be Open-source ([see details/exceptions](specifications/open-source-firmware.md))
-- The device must be Trusted Stick Standard certified
+- The device must be Trusted Stick Standard certified (pending final standard)
-- The device must be Internal Retransmission Device Standard Certified
+- The device must be Internal Retransmission Device Standard Certified (pending final standard)
 - Hardware Kill Switches ([see details](specifications/hardware-kill-switches.md)) must be provided for all of the following components:
 Speakers
 Microphones